BallOfClay/cap_3/other/outline.md

     * Parse out network speed
     * Encode body/back characteristics

+    Attributes per Feature:
+    * Does Company Release Feature
+    * Does Apple Ever Release Feature
+    * When is feature first released
+    * When is feature first released by all companies
+    * When is feature released by Apple
+    * Is Apple First
+    * Length of time between company release and first company release

 # Data Addition Tasks:
     * Is Flagship
     * Is Budgetary Phone
     * Company Country of Origin
     * Device Target Market

+    * Cluster by year without oem name to see if I get anything interesting

     * Understand GSMArena Python Webscrape
     * Execute Webscrape for Ratings, Saves and Hits, Reviews, Discussions